httpvoid/writeups/Apple-RCE.md

 - dataDir
 - luceeArchiveZipPath

-`dataDir` is the path where you want to copy the files specified via the `luceeArchiveZipPath` parameter.
+`dataDir` is the path where you want to copy the files to that are specified via the `luceeArchiveZipPath` parameter.
 If the path doesn't exist, it will be created.
 We can pass an absolute path here.

 ```cfm
 <cfif not directoryExists(dataDir)>